Zaraka/GruntArbiter/ReadMe.md

 Contributing
 ------------
-Currently codebase is a little mess.
-If you don't want to get your hands dirty, consider reporting bugs by opening new issues and providing sufficient data to reproducing them.
+Codebase did get a little better, but it's still mess.
+I'm running out of time, so I would be grateful for your help.
+Of course, you will always help by reporting issues on github!

 License